BattlePlugins/BattleDocs/docs/ba/config/simple.md

 ```

 #### Example 3
-allow 2 or more teams to play
+Allow 2 or more teams to play
 ```yaml
 skirmish:
     nTeams: 2+
 ```

 ### Changing the number of players on each team
-* add the option `teamSize:` with the team size to the base match/event type config
+* Add the option `teamSize:` with the team size to the base match/event type config
 #### Example 1
 Example to set 4 players per team:
 ```yaml